Dominica’s North Coast

 Cabrits National Park and Indian River

 Just north of Portsmouth lies the Cabrits National Park, home to the historical Fort Shirley and several nature trails.
 The nearby Indian River offers a serene boat ride experience, immersing visitors in the tranquil environment.
-The marine reserve around Cabrits also features sunken wrecks, making it a popular spot for scuba diving.
+The Cabrits National Park Marine Section, a marine researve also features sunken wrecks, making it a popular spot for scuba diving.

 Cultural and Historical Significance

-The north coast’s history is rich with cultural significance, from the indigenous Kalinago people to European colonization.
+The north coast’s history is rich with cultural significance, from the indigenous people of Dominica, the Kalinago people to European colonization.
 The area was crucial during British and French occupation and is a vital part of Dominica’s cultural heritage.
 The village of Dublanc and other coastal areas have even been used as filming locations for the “Pirates of the Caribbean” movies.

 Dominica’s North Coast is a blend of natural beauty, rich cultural heritage, and diverse activities, making it an essential destination for travelers seeking an authentic Caribbean experience.